 Use eco-friendly race course signs

 Course signage can be a significant source of waste for races.
-Instead of opting for signs made out of plastic, you can opt for more environmentally friendly options like cardboard, wood or other recyclable materials.
-Where possible (and as long as there is no risk of participants getting off-course) cut down on the amount of signs used.
+Instead of opting for signs made out of plastic, you can go for more environmentally friendly options like cardboard, wood or other recyclable materials.
+Where possible (and as long as there is no risk of participants getting off-course) reduce the number of signs used.
 You can always position more marshals along the course if required.

 Get rid of plastic cups and bottles